nikolawannabe/pcyo/content/new-students.md

 group program they can participate in.
 Homeschool students also may lack a program that they can participate in.

-We assume that students will graduate from our program after a few years, and enter another orchestra that their skills are suited to, such as the Sequim Community Orchestra.
-Once students have mastered their instrument, they may choose to audition for the Port Angeles Symphony Orchestra.
+We assume that students will graduate from our program after a few years, and enter another orchestra that their skills are suited to, such as the [Sequim Community Orchestra](https://sequimcommunityorchestra.org/).
+Once students have mastered their instrument, they may choose to audition for the [Port Angeles Symphony Orchestra](https://portangelessymphony.org/).
 This does not typically occur until high school, and generally requires a private teacher.

+The PCYO highly recommends private lessons in addition to our classes, especially as students demonstrate continued interest in their studies.
+Violins, violas, cellos, and basses are difficult instruments that take many years to master.
+A private teacher is an excellent way to find weaknesses and conquer them and find strengths and bolster them.
+Please talk to your PCYO teacher to find a private teacher suitable to their needs as they have a list of excellent instructors.
+Port Angeles and Sequim both have a very healthy complement of extremely well-vetted private teachers that we are happy to refer students to.

 The SCO and PCYO collaborate with [Olympic Strings](https://www.olympicstringsworkshop.org/) as our educational mission is very closely aligned with theirs.
 Olympic Strings provide summer string programs for students on the Olympic Peninsula and we highly recommend